sleeprite/rudis/docs/src/docs/guides/configuration.md

 The bound host address effectively controls the network interface that Rudis server listens to, thereby achieving safer and more proprietary network access settings.

+### Maxclients

+- version: `0.0.1`

+Set the maximum number of client connections at the same time, with a default value of 0, indicating no restrictions.
+When the number of client connections reaches the limit, Rudis will close new connections and return a max number of clients reached error message to the client.